 We track unique users for our own statistics purposes with three main methods:

-- If the user has agreed to our primary Terms of Service and is logged in, we track users with their user id as stored in an user cookie.
+- If the user has agreed to our primary Terms of Service and is logged in, we track users with their user id as stored in a user cookie.

 - If the user is just browsing thinglink.com and has not explicitly enabled Do-Not-Track functionality in their browser, we store a random unique identifier for 30 days on their browser as a cookie.

-- In all other cases we store a combination of user’s IP address, their preferred language and the user agent of the browser.
+- In all other cases, we store a combination of a user’s IP address, their preferred language and the user agent of the browser.

 In all cases, the data is pseudonymized using a strong hash function, so our internal database cannot be used to identify any particular user.
 The unique identifiers are purged after 30 days of non-use.